Mastering Broken Link Building: Finding, Fixing & Earning Powerful Backlinks

 Builds Lasting Relationships

 Every successful outreach is a door opener.
 Webmasters who accept your replacement content often become long-term collaborators, partners, or sources for future links.
+Broken link building is one of ten distinct link building types worth knowing before you build your full acquisition strategy.

 Use broken link building as an opportunity to initiate a relationship with webmasters and editors: not just to acquire a link.
 The relationship is worth more than a single backlink over the long run.